Access Management at the Edge

 Classic authorization technologies are built for client-server architectures.
 Web-centric authorization schemes such as OAuth and JWT are built for largely synchronous transactions that involve separating the resource owner and the authorization service.
 Each of these approaches depends on its success on a central authority.
 To truly maximize privacy and security at a massive scale, there is a need to efficiently delegate resource authorization away from centralized parties.

 Moving token generation and delegation closer to the edge of the architecture represents a fundamental shift in the way technologists can create verified trust systems.
-Having the ability in a distributed system to centrally initiate trust (via API Keys) and extrapolate specifically scoped keys from that trust allows systems to generate their own trust chains that can be easily managed for specific roles and responsibilities.
+Having the ability in a distributed system to centrally initiate trust (via Create Access Grant in CLI) and extrapolate specifically scoped keys from that trust allows systems to generate their own trust chains that can be easily managed for specific roles and responsibilities.
 Authorization delegation is managed at the edge but derived based on a common, transparent trust framework.
-This means that API Keys (access tokens) generated at the edge can be efficiently interpreted centrally, but without access to the underlying encrypted data.
+This means that Create Access Grant in CLI (access tokens) generated at the edge can be efficiently interpreted centrally, but without access to the underlying encrypted data.

 Distributed and decentralized environments are designed to eliminate trust by definition.
 By moving security, privacy, and access management to the edge, users regain control over their data.
 With tools such as client-side encryption, cryptographic audits and completely open-source architecture, trust boundaries and risk are mitigated not by the service provider, but by the tools in the hands of the user.